Kristy Jansen

 Welcome!

-My name is Kristy Jansen, Assistant Professor of Finance and Business Economics at USC Marshall and affiliated with the Dutch Central Bank.* My research area is at the intersection of institutional investors and asset pricing.
-I aim to understand the drivers of institutional investors’ asset demand and the role they play in financial markets.
-Specifically, in my recent work, I explore how asset demand—and the influence of regulation—impacts U.S. and global Treasury market dynamics.
+My research interests are non-bank financial intermediation, asset pricing, and macro-finance.
+Specifically, I aim to understand the drivers of institutional investors’ asset demand and the role they play in financial markets.
+A central focus of my recent work is how asset demand—and the influence of policy interventions—affect U.S. and global Treasury market dynamics.

 Resume